Skip navigation

 Online Courses are asynchronous learning divided into weekly modules, consisting of pre-recorded lectures, activities, and assignments housed in the Canvas learning management system.
 While there is no scheduled class time to attend, faculty will schedule weekly live meetings for you to interact with your classmates and synthesize the material reviewed in Canvas.
 The live sessions are optional and may be recorded for those unable to attend.
 Assignments and activities, just as with in-person courses, have due dates and deadlines and are administered using Canvas.

-Focus area: International Economics; Research Methods
+Focus Area: International Economics; Research Methods

 This course provides a comprehensive introduction to econometrics.
 Develops tools for estimating functional relationships and critically reading empirical studies that use different econometric techniques; presents assumptions of multivariate regression and discusses the most common econometric problems and the potential consequences and remedies; and discusses omitted variables, sample selection, heteroscedasticity, autocorrelation, multicollinearity and use of discrete variables.
 Introduces students to instrumental variable technique.
 Uses statistical software in applied exercises.